 - By performing clear, helpful reporting

 - By giving you reliable advice and support

 MNCM has collected data from health plans, medical groups, clinics and survey firms since 2002.
 During that time, the depth and breadth of our work has expanded dramatically.
 For example with HEDIS measure aggregation, we started out working with a few of the largest health plans in our market to submit data for one measure.
 Today, we have 10 participating health plans submitting data for 10 HEDIS measures.

 The methods we use to collect data have also evolved during the past dozen years.
 In addition to measures that use data from health plans, we developed a ground-breaking new process called direct data submission (DDS) that allows clinics and medical groups to submit data directly from their electronic medical records systems to MNCM through a custom-built, secure web portal.
-What began in 2008 with 62 medical groups, encompassing 339 clinics submitting data, has grown to more than 203 medical groups, encompassing over 1,000 clinics, submitting data annually.
+What began in 2008 with 62 medical groups, encompassing 339 clinics submitting data, has grown to more than 200 medical groups, encompassing over 1,000 clinics, submitting data annually on 19 different clinical quality measures.
 The impact of DDS continues to spread since it became the data collection platform for the Minnesota Department of Health’s Statewide Quality Reporting and Measurement System (SQRMS) in 2009.

 MNCM has developed rigorous and thorough data validation processes.
 We use at least one method to validate each and every medical group that submits data to MNCM through the DDS process.
 Those methods include:

 - Pre-submission validation of each medical group’s patient population and complete quality checks of submitted data.